2012 Gatorade Duels: Races

 The qualifying races for the 2012 Daytona 500 began at 2:00 p.m.
 Eastern Standard Time and was broadcast live on television in the United States by Speed, and by TSN2 in Canada.
 Commentary was provided by Mike Joy, with analysis given by former driver Darrell Waltrip and former crew chief Larry McReynolds.

-Both races lasted for a total of 60 laps over a distance of 150 mi, and 80,000 spectators were in attendance.
-The weather conditions on the grid before start of the first race were hot and humid, with the air temperature was 82 F; a ten percent chance of rain was forecast.
+Both races lasted for 60 laps over a distance of 150 mi, and attended by 80,000 spectators.
+The weather on the grid before start of the first race were hot and humid, with the air temperature was 82 F; a ten percent chance of rain was forecast.
 Dr. L. Ronald Durham of Greater Friendship Missionary Baptist Church in Daytona Beach, Florida began the pre-race ceremonies with an invocation.
 Vocalist Catrina Mack from Orlando, Florida performed the national anthem.

-A majority of the two-vehicle draft tandems that were observed during the 2011 races at Daytona and greatly disliked by fans appeared to be largely absent; vehicles could not stay linked together for long periods of time before the engine in the following car overheated.
+The majority of the two-vehicle draft tandems observed at the 2011 Daytona races and greatly disliked by fans appeared to be absent; vehicles could not stay connected together for long periods of time until the engine in the following car overheated.

 Race 1

-Following the invocation and the performance of the National Anthem, three-time Olympic gold medallist swimmer Ryan Lochte commanded the drivers to start their engines.
-Edwards maintained his pole position lead going into the first corner with Earnhardt in second.
-On lap two, Tony Stewart passed Edwards around the outside to take the lead.
-Edwards, with assistance from Bayne, moved in front of Stewart going into turn three to reclaim the first position two laps later.
-On the fifth lap, Earnhardt moved into the lead and Ambrose moved into second place.
-Edwards temporarily moved back into first before Earnhardt reclaimed the position.
-Bayne, who also battled for the lead, had moved down the field by lap seven.
-On lap nine, Michael McDowell made contact with David Gilliland's left-rear quarter panel between turns one and two; Gilliland went right up the track towards the outside wall, and collected Menard and Montoya, triggering the first caution of the race and the appearance of the pace car.
-Keselowski was also caught up in the wreckage and his car sustained minor damage.
-Gilliand, Menard and Montoya retired their cars in the garage with significant car damage.
+Following the invocation and performance of the National Anthem, three-time Olympic gold medalist swimmer Ryan Lochte commanded the drivers to begin their engines.
+Edwards maintained the lead into turn one with Earnhardt in second.
+Tony Stewart took the lead on lap two by passing Edwards on the outside.
+Edwards, with help from Bayne, passed Stewart into turn three to recover first place two laps later.
+Earnhardt took the lead on the fifth lap, while Ambrose took second.
+Earnhardt retook the lead after Edwards briefly had it back.
+Bayne, who was also battling for the lead, had fallen back by lap seven.
+McDowell collided with David Gilliland's left-rear quarter panel between turns one and two on lap nine; Gilliland went up the track towards the outside wall and collected Menard and Montoya, triggering the race's first caution and bringing out the pace car.
+Keselowski's car was also entangled in the wreckage and incurred minor damage.
+Gilliand, Menard, and Montoya retired their cars in the garage with substantial damage.
 Most of the drivers, including Earnhardt, made pit stops for fuel.
-Earnhardt was required to make an additional pit stop after one of his pit crew went over the wall too soon, dropping him down the field.
+Earnhardt had to make another pit stop after a pit crew member went over the wall too soon, sending him down the race order.